spurll/goodplays/readme.md

 * Allow admins to upload images in addition to providing links
 * User management (change email address, name, password, forgot password)
 * Allow users to make their plays public (what would this look like?)
-* For games not in Giant Bomb, provide a way to link them to Giant Bomb?

 Known Bugs
 ----------